pnetlabrepo/ishare2/mobaxterm/22.3/README.md

 ```batch
 python crack-mobaxterm.py
 ```
-After executing this python file, Select Yes to confirm
+After executing this python file, select `Yes` to confirm

 ### Software used: